-Woodward is committed to providing privacy protection of European Union Member, customer and supplier data.
+Woodward is committed to providing privacy protection of European Union Members, customer and supplier data.
 We address all applicable data privacy regulations worldwide, including the EU Data Protection Directive.

 Woodward, Inc. ("Woodward") has been closely monitoring changes in legislation regarding restrictions on the use of certain hazardous substances in electrical and electronic equipment sold in the European Union.
-The new Directive 2011/65/EU (commonly referred to as RoHS2) was put in force on 3rd January 2013, thereby repealing EC Directive 2002/95/EC (original RoHS).
+The new Directive 2011/65/EU (6 entries-commonly referred to as RoHS2) was put in force on 3rd January 2013, thereby repealing EC Directive 2002/95/EC.
+The Commission Delegated Directive (EU) 2015/863 (10 entries) adds four new substances to the already restricted substance groups.

-Based on our best knowledge and belief, Woodward has taken the following positions with respect to the applicability of RoHS2 to our products:
+Based on our best knowledge and belief, Woodward has taken the following positions with respect to the applicability of the RoHS Directive to our products:

-1. Woodward's aerospace and military segment products, including those used in connection with Aircraft, Aircraft Turbines, Industrial and Factory Automation, Rotorcraft, Armored and Tactical Vehicles, Guided Missiles and Munitions, Unmanned Aerial Vehicles, and Naval applications, are not currently subject to RoHS2 restrictions per Article 2.4 (a, b and f).
+1. Woodward's aerospace and military segment products, including those used in connection with Aircraft, Aircraft Turbines, Industrial and Factory Automation, Rotorcraft, Armored and Tactical Vehicles, Guided Missiles and Munitions, Unmanned Aerial Vehicles, and Naval applications, are not currently subject to the restrictions per Article 2.4 (a, b and f) of RoHS2.

 2. Woodward's energy segment products, including those used in connection with Electrical Power Generation & Distribution, Large Engines, Small Engines and Industrial Turbomachinery, are considered "industrial monitoring and control instruments" within the meaning of Category 9, as set forth in Annex I to RoHS2.
-Although these products are currently in scope of RoHS2 Directive they will not become subject to its restrictions until 22 July 2017 (for newly introduced products) per Article 4.3 and 22 July 2019 (for products already available on the market before 22 July 2017) per Article 2.2.
+Although these products are in scope of the RoHS Directive (unless excluded per Article 2 of RoHS2) they will not become subject to new substance restrictions (per Annex II of Delegated Directive (EU) 2015/863) until 22 July 2021.

 Woodward's Industrial Turbomachinery Systems (ITS) products, which include those used as components of industrial gas turbines, steam turbines, wind turbines, compressors and safety systems, are intended to be sold and used only as part of Large Scale Fixed Installations.
-Thus, these products are not subject to RoHS2 restrictions per Article 2.4(c) and (e).
+Thus, these products are not subject to RoHS restrictions per Article 2.4(c) and (e) of RoHS2 Directive.

 If you have any comments or questions concerning this communication, please don't hesitate to contact Woodward representatives.